 Most of us don’t see the world as it is, because we sift the inputs through a mental filter that favors dramatic information.
 Thus, we tend to have an exaggerated and overly-negative view of the world, which creates unnecessary fear and stress.
 When we’re operating on the wrong facts, we can’t develop sound solutions or make good decisions.

 We’ll now give a synopsis of the 10 dramatic instincts and zoom in on the first instinct in more detail.
-Do get a copy of our full 15-page summary for a detailed overview of all 10 instincts, or get the full mojo (complete with statistics, charts and examples) from the Factfulness book.
+For a detailed overview of all 10 instincts, check out our full 15-page Factfulness summary.

 The 10 Dramatic Instincts